Karrie Malan - Physiotherapist & Owner

 Karrie is a dynamic physiotherapist with a real passion for helping people move freely, feel better, and understand their own bodies.
 She values spending time with patients, allowing her to offer personalised attention, thorough assessment and optimal treatment.

-After working for 11 years as a physio in private practices, her passion and enthusiasm for her work and helping her clients has only grown, and you can see the buzz she gets out of seeing them improve, and also reviewing more complex patient presentations with her physio colleagues.
+After working for 11 years as a physio in private practices, her passion and enthusiasm for her work and helping her clients has only grown, and you can see the buzz she gets out of seeing them improve, and also reviewing more complex patient presentations with her physio colleagues and coming up with a plan together.

 Karrie’s special interest areas include neck and shoulder pain, hip and lumbar issues.
 These areas lend themselves to the art of observing, analysing and retraining movement patterns, where she incorporates her expertise in Clinical Pilates and exercise therapy, which she balances with hands on skills, including dry needling.
 In the past few years she has particularly enjoying seeing "2nd opinion" clients to find the root cause of persistent issues.